Priority Deadline for applicants is April 15, 2018.

 As a teacher you can make a difference in the life of a child or youth in your community.
 Teaching is a rewarding career and the need for teachers is growing every day!

-The Special Education Application deadline is June 1st.
+The Special Education Application Priority Deadline is April 15th with a final deadline of June 1st.
 Submit early, as space is limited.
 Special Education coursework begins in the fall semester.

 The Special Education Credential program is a one-year course of study that begins in the fall semester of each year.
 Students will obtain a preliminary credential by taking a 46-unit professional education program to qualify for K-12 Special Education teaching positions.
 The Moderate/Severe specialization may be added to an existing Preliminary Special Education Credential.